nicholasoxford/Personal-Site-Template/README.md

 6. When prompted *"What javascript framework are you using"*, choose **vue**.
 7. When prompted *"Source Directory Path:"*, choose **.** (just a period) since the default Nuxt.js structure doesn't use a **src** directory.
 8. When prompted *"Distribution Directory Path:"*, choose the default **dist**.
-9. When prompted *"Build Command:"*, choose the default `npm.cmd run-script build`.
+9. When prompted *"Build Command:"*, choose the default.
 10. When prompted *"Start Command:"*, enter `npm.cmd run-script start`.
 11. When prompted *"Do you want to use an AWS profile?"*, choose **Y** and select the profile you want to use.